tolisso/sasha/README.md

 Parameters are:
 - width
 - height
-- timeout - seconds between load of webpage and screenshot; may be fractional
+- timeout - seconds between load of webpage and screenshot, may be fractional
 - url - url of webpage to make screenshot

 # Stop Service